OkosunLab/SnakemakePipelines/Alignment.With.UMI.Collapsing/README.md

 2. samtools flagstat is used to get the alignment stats from the consensus bam file
 3. **[GATK DepthOfCoverage](https://gatk.broadinstitute.org/hc/en-us/articles/21905133224859-DepthOfCoverage-BETA)** is used to generate the coverage across the intervals (with per base coverage turned off).
 4. multiqc collects all the QC metrics from the pipeline.

+# Output

+The pipeline will output the aligned bams in a folder called Alignment.
+QC files will be stored in the folder QC, with a subfolder called MultiQC which contains a summary of all the QC records

 # Config options